IT LAN & Security Specialist

 - Meet with an advisor/counselor to select classes and complete the registration process.

-Computer Information Systems Course Completion Requirement
+Information and Communication Technology Course Completion Requirement

-For credit toward degree requirements, all ICT courses must have been completed during the five school years preceding conference of the degree or must have the approval of the Dean of Career, Technical, and Health Education Programs or Program Coordinator.
+For credit toward degree requirements, all ICT courses must have been completed during the five school years preceding conference of the degree or must have the approval of the Associate Dean of Career, Technical, and Health Education Programs or Program Coordinator.

 *NOTE: This program consists of one degree and four certificates.